AaronTraas/Notes/Recipes/Chicken Breast _Chashu_.md

 ---
 created: 2023-09-06T19:03:09-04:00
-modified: 2023-09-06T19:05:46-04:00
+modified: 2023-09-06T19:16:07-04:00
 ---

 # Chicken Breast "Chashu"

-The king of all ramen toppings!
-Chashu pork at its best, in my opinion, is rich, fatty, and practically melts when it hits your tounge.
-Some people prefer it a little more firm and steak-like in texture, but that's not my preference.
+Not really Chashu, but a good substitute for a chicken paitan ramen topping, or just to snack on out of the fridge.

-This is based on Ramen Lord's recipe for sous vide chashu pork from his [Book of Ramen](https://www.reddit.com/r/ramen/comments/hv9niv/my_brother_and_i_just_completed_a_free_ebook_on/).
-The biggest changes are that I added a bit less water to reduce the total liquid overall, because my vacuum sealer doesn't do well with lots of liquid.
-I also don't sear the pork ahead of time.
-It does result in slightly more flavor if you do, but it's so much easier this way, and it's not that different.
-I sometimes sear the sliced pieces with a propane torch before serving.
+This is based on [Way of Ramen's recipe](https://youtu.be/NcKHzDzi4n4?si=76pjGDlsMt5TAzAy).
+This is based on an equilibrium brine.
+Make multiples of everything exactly.
+Because the brine will be ideal at equilibrium, you can't soak it for too long.

 ## Ingredients:

-  * 2-4 lbs.
-Pork belly (I prefer skinless for this recipe)
+  * 1kg lbs. boneless skinless hicken breast
-  * 125 mL (approx. 0.5 cup) mirin
+  * 1 L water
-  * 125 mL (approx. 0.5 cup) soy sauce
+  * 50g salt
-  * 125 mL (approx. 0.5 cup) water
+  * 25 g sugar
-  * 12.5 g (1 tbsp) brown sugar
+  * 1 3"x3" piece of kombu per chicken breast
   * Large bowl of ice water

 ## Directions:

-  1. Preheat a water bath to 79° C/ 175° F using a sous vide water circulator.
+  1. Preheat a water bath to 63° C/ 145° F using a sous vide water circulator.
   2. Combine mirin, soy sauce, water, and brown sugar in a microwave safe vessel.
 Heat in microwave until hot enough to dissolve sugar.
 Stir.
 Cool to room temperature or below.
   3. Add all ingredients to either a vaccuum bag or ziplock bag.
 Remove air and seal.
   4. Cook pork belly for 12 hours in water bath.